 A second bathroom establishes an automatic sense of luxury in a condo.
 The second washroom is usually accessed through the master bedroom suite, which creates a sense of additional privacy.
 Aside of the luxury aspect, an additional washroom really comes in handy when having guests over.
 Your personal bathroom belongings can be kept in the ensuite washroom and out of sight from the guests.
 Other residents take advantage of having two washrooms by assigning each of the bathrooms for exclusive use to different family members.

-All the downtown Mississauga condo builders have pretty much standardized walk in closets into most of the larger unit layouts.
+All the downtown Mississauga condo builders have pretty much standardized walk-in closets into most of the larger unit layouts.
 The closets are designed to maximize storage and organization of clothes and other tangible goods.
-Well layout closets should include a mirror and an independent light source within.
-Walk in closets have become sought over to the point where it is not uncommon to find people who have started turning their small condo bedrooms and dens into specious walk in storage rooms.
+Well, layout closets should include a mirror and an independent light source within.
+Walk-in closets have become sought over to the point where it is not uncommon to find people who have started turning their small condo bedrooms and dens into spacious walk-in storage rooms.
 Even IKEA has suggested how to make this dream for many a reality.

 A question that I get often asked is– “What is a better choice for a condo layout, having one bathroom with a walk-in closet or having two bathrooms with no walk-in closet?”

-On the other hand, when 2 bedroom units are present, a second bathroom is more significant than having a walk in closet.
-Units that have two bedrooms, have a minimal of three regular sized closets (main entrance and both bedrooms).
+On the other hand, when 2 bedroom units are present, a second bathroom is more significant than having a walk-in closet.
+Units that have two bedrooms have a minimum of three regular sized closets (main entrance and both bedrooms).

 As a final thought, it comes down to personal preference, as well as practicality and what works best for the individual.